 ● Water has numerous health benefits, and can prevent things such as headaches and overheating

-● While water is a calorie free drinking option, a lot of other beverages offer just as much hydration as water
+● Water is a calorie free drinking option.
+But a lot of other beverages offer just as much hydration as water

 ● Our bodies tell us when we’re thirsty – drinking between 6 and 8 glasses of water may be a good guideline, but we can stay hydrated by simply drinking when we feel thirsty